ampl/ampl.github.io/docs/source/solvers/cplex/cplexmp.md

 alg:ubpen (ubpen)
       See alg:feasrelax.

+bar:crossover (crossover, mipcrossover)
+      How to transform a barrier solution to a basic one:

+      -1 - No crossover
+      0  - Automatic (default)
+      1  - Primal crossover
+      2  - Dual crossover

 cvt:bigM (cvt:bigm, cvt:mip:bigM, cvt:mip:bigm)
       Default value of big-M for linearization of logical constraints.
 Not used by default.
 Use with care (prefer tight bounds).
 Should be smaller than (1.0 / [integrality tolerance])

+cvt:expcones (expcones)
+      0*/1: Recognize exponential cones.

 cvt:mip:eps (cvt:cmp:eps, cmp:eps)
       Tolerance for strict comparison of continuous variables for MIP.
 Applies